 In these Sweet Potato Home Fries, sweet potatoes and poblano peppers are tossed with spices and roasted.
 Perfect with a fried egg on top.

-I make a huge batch of sweet potato home fries, pop them into a Tupperware container (or templeware as my youngest used to call it).
+Pop them into a Tupperware container (or templeware as my youngest used to call it).
 Then I reheat them in small batches for a week of breakfasts.
 It’s pretty brilliant because since no one in our home but me will consume sweet potatoes, they’re all mine.
 I have literally been frying up an egg and saddling these babies up next to it for a gluten free and healthy breakfast.
 I’m not even close to getting tired of them.

 The sweetness of the sweet potato melds perfectly with spices like chili powder and cinnamon, to name a few, for a hearty hash that works with any meal of the day.
 Or just simply spoon some into a bowl and eat the deliciousness with a fork.